prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Step 6: Make an Ad Reuest

-Now you should just make a regular AdMob's ad request.
-Evetything else will be handled by prebid adapters.
+Now you should make a regular AdMob's ad request.
+Everything else will be handled by GMA SDK and prebid adapters.

 #### Steps 7: Display an ad

-Once the interstitial ad is recieved you can display it.
+Once you receive the ad it will be ready for display.
 Folow the [AdMob instructions](https://developers.google.com/admob/ios/interstitial#swift) about how to do it.

 ## Rewarded API